library-data-platform/ldp/doc/Admin_Guide.md

 7\.
 Data privacy
 ----------------

-LDP will optionally attempt to "anonymize" personal data.
-This anonymization feature is enabled by default when initializing a new database, unless otherwise configured.
+LDP attempts to "anonymize" personal data.
+This anonymization feature is enabled unless otherwise configured.

-Anonymization can be disabled by setting `disable_anonymization` to `true` in `ldpconf.json`, and by setting `disable_anonymization` to `TRUE` in the table `dbconfig.general`.
-Both are required to be set in order to disable anonymization.
+Anonymization can be disabled by setting `anonymize` to `false` in `ldpconf.json`.

 __WARNING:  LDP does not provide a way to anonymize the database after personal data have been loaded into it.
 For this reason, these